araheem5133/imageprocessing/README.md

 # Image Processing Application
-Application provided as part of the CS470 class.
-All functions have been updated with optimized code to implement parallel processing and memory management, particularly circular buffering and cutting off and memory dumps caused by open arrays.
+Application skeleton provided as part of the CS470 class.
+All functions have been updated with my optimized code to implement parallel processing and memory management, particularly circular buffering and cutting off and memory dumps caused by open arrays.

 ## Installation
 In order to use, please install using the CS470_Installer.exe